-Frequently Asked Questions about CBD Oil: This is a top-level FAQ answers questions such as “Will I get high if I take CBD?”
+Frequently Asked Questions about CBD Oil: This is a top-level FAQ that answers questions such as “Will I get high if I take CBD?”
 Answer: No, CBD is non-intoxicating and cannot cause psychoactive effects) and “What are the Side Effects of CBD”.
 This FAQ is on the OrganicaNaturals site, a company that I order products from.

 Disclosure: I have become an affiliate for Organica Naturals.
 This means that eventually if I chose to promote products, this company will pay me a small commission.
 I chose this company after researching at least a dozen different sources for CBD oil and feel they offer a quality product at a fair price.
-Time will tell whether I made the right decision but so far, each they have taken the time to answer my questions, no matter how basic.
+Time will tell whether I made the right decision but so far, each time have patiently taken the time to answer my questions, no matter how basic.
 This company is not an MLM.

 Summing It All Up